 Knowing the best batteries for stand-alone solar saves money.
 This solarbooks.com guide explains how and why.
 It’s all to do with having enough energy and having enough power.
 Energy and power, however, are different concepts.
-For stand-alone solar it is mostly energy, not power, that matters.
+For stand-alone domestic solar it is almost entirely energy, not power, that matters.

 Energy and power explained

 Power relates to how fast energy is used.
 Starting a car engine needs high power but the energy used is tiny!
 It’s less than that needed to run a five watt LED light globe for an hour.
 It depletes the battery by about 2%.
 Another example is lifting 100 (1 kg) cans onto a shelf.
 A 10-year-old does this with ease.
 But were that 100 kg to be in one lump, hoisting it to that same shelf needs identical energy, but massively more power.
 Confusingly, however, even energy suppliers speak of grid-power!

 A battery’s stored energy measure is amp hours.
 An ideal 100 amp hour battery supplies one amp for 100 hours, ten amps for 10 hours or one hundred amps for 1 hour.
 It has both energy and power.

 Knowing this difference ensures you buy only the batteries you need.
 Costly ones such as a 500 amp hour bank of lithium-ion (e.g. LiFePO4) batteries can deliver far more power than a domestic home will ever need, but only marginally more energy than a two-thirds cheaper bank of AGM batteries.
 Unless you truly need that LifePO4’s power, buying them like buying an overhead crane to stack 1 kg soup cans. spacer height=”20px”]